-Ransom demanded for ex-Nigeria football official
+Ex-Nigeria football official released by kidnappers

 "These guys don't have money but are being held at gunpoint by this heartless people.
 It's very sad."

-The men were taken in the north central region of Nigeria, but there are conflicting reports of exactly where the kidnap happened.
+The men had reportedly been taken in the north central region of Nigeria, but there were conflicting reports of exactly where the kidnap happened.

-The public relations officer of Bauchi State Police, Ahmed Wakili, said the abduction took place around Akwanga road in Nasarawa, but could not give more details as it happened outside his state.

-However, when the BBC contacted the Nasarawa State Police, assistant superintendent Rahman Nansel denied the incident had occurred in the state.

-Nigeria is struggling to curb a deadly wave of kidnappings for ransom by armed gangs, who frequently target unprotected rural communities, schools and motorists on highways.

-Toro's son, Nasiru, confirmed his father had been taken at gunpoint on Saturday night, but refused to confirm or deny if a ransom demand has been made.

-A former commissioner for sports in the northern Nigerian state of Bauchi, Toro also served as a member of the country's House of Representatives.
+A former commissioner for sports in the northern Nigerian state of Bauchi, Toro also served as a member of the state's House of Representatives.

 He was the secretary-general of the Nigeria Football Association when the Super Eagles won their second African Cup of Nations title in 1994 and qualified for their maiden World Cup finals same year.